-- Passive hubs are doing require power and are simple splitters or combiners that group workstations into a single segment. - Active hubs require power and include a repeater function and are thus capable of supporting many more connections.
+- Passive hubs are don't require power and are simple splitters or combiners that group workstations into a single segment.

+- Active hubs require power and include a repeater function and are thus capable of supporting many more connections.

-Intelligent hubs provide
+- Intelligent hubs provide.

+- Packet switching.

-Traffic routing
+- Traffic routing.

-3.6.7 Gateways
+2.6.7 Gateways

-- The TRANSLATOR: allows communications between dissimilar systems or environments - A gateway is usually a computer running gateway software connecting two different segments.
+- The TRANSLATOR -- allows communications between dissimilar systems or environments. - A gateway is usually a computer running gateway software connecting two different segments.
 For example an Intel-based PC on one segment can both communicate and share resources with a Macintosh computer or an SNA mainframe.
 Use gateways when different environments need to communicate.
-One common use for gateways is to translate between personal computers and mainframes - GSNW is a gateway to allow Microsoft clients using SMB to connect to a NetWare server using NCP.

-Gateways work at the Application --> Transport layer

-They make communication possible between different architectures and environments

-They perform protocol AND data conversion / translation.

-They take the data from one environment, strip it, and re-package it in the protocol stack from the destination system

-They repackage and convert data going from one environment to another so that each environment can understand the other environment's data gateway links two systems don't use the same protocols

-Data formatting structure

-Languages

-Architecture

-- They are task specific in that they are dedicated to a specific type of conversion: e.g. "Windows NT Server -> SNA Server Gateway" - Usually one computer is designated as the gateway computer.
-This adds a lot of traffic to that segment
+One common use for gateways is to translate between personal computers and mainframes - GSNW is a gateway to allow Microsoft clients using SMB to connect to a NetWare server using NCP. - Gateways work at the Application --> Transport layer. - They make communication possible between different architectures and environments. - They perform protocol AND data conversion / translation. - They takes the data from one environment, strip it, and re-package it in the protocol stack from the destination system. - They repackage and convert data going from one environment to another so that each environment can understand the other environment's data. - Gateway links two systems don't use the same. - 1.
+Protocols. - 2.
+Data formatting structure. - 3.
+Languages. - 4.
+Architecture. - They are task specific in that they are dedicated to a specific type of conversion: e.g. "Windows NT Server -> SNA Server Gateway". - Usually one computer is designated as the gateway computer.
+This adds a lot of traffic to that segment. - Disadvantages. - They slow things down because of the work they do. - They are expensive. - Difficult to configure.

-Disadvantages

-They slow things down because of the work they do

-They are expensive

-Difficult to configure

-Remember, gateways can translate
+- Remember, gateways can translate.

-Protocols e.g. IPX/SPX --> TCP/IP
+- $\circ$ Protocols e.g. IPX/SPX --> TCP/IP.

-and data (PC --> Mac)
+- And data (PC --> Mac).

-E-mail standards --> an e-mail gateway that translates on e-mail format into another (such as SMTP) to route across the Internet.
+- E-mail standards --> an e-mail gateway that translates on e-mail format into another (such as SMTP) to route across the Internet.

-3.7 WAN Transmission
+2.7 WAN Transmission

-Communication between LANs over a WAN link will involve one of these technologies
+Communication between LANs over a WAN link will involve one of these technologies:

-Analog

-These use conventional telephone lines, with voice signaling (modem) technologies

-Digital

-These use digital grade telephone lines, with digital technologies all the way

-These use multiple sets of links between sender and receiver to move data
+- Analog. - These use conventional telephone lines, with voice signaling (modem) technologies. - Digital. - These use digital grade telephone lines, with digital technologies all the way - Packet Switching. - These use multiple sets of links between sender and receiver to move data.

-3.7.1 Analog
+2.7.1 Analog

-Dial-up line
+- Dial-up line.

-Via public switched telephone network (PSTN)
+- Via public switched telephone network (PSTN).

-Requires modems which are slow
+- Requires modems which are slow.

-Inconsistent quality of service
+- Inconsistent quality of service.

-Dedicated line Fast, Reliable, Expensive
+- Dedicated line.

+- o Fast.

+- Reliable.

+- Expensive.

-Service provider can implement line conditioning (a service that reduces delay and noise on the line, allowing for better transmissions) can make the leased lines even more reliable,
+- Service provider can implement line conditioning (a service that reduces delay and noise on the line, allowing for better transmissions) can make the leased lines even more reliable,

-3.7.2 Digital
+2.7.2 Digital

-Digital Data Service (DDS) provide point-to-point synchronous communications at:
+• Digital Data Service (DDS) provide point-to-point synchronous communications at: